jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.1.4**
+- Better error handling in case of 'Socket hangup'.
+Synology devices do that sometimes.

 **Version 1.1.3**
 - Triggers now work correctly
 - Polling didn't survive a restart of the app, fixed